ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

 end
 ```

 Now add the `row, alternating` and `message` classes to the outer div of the Message component, and the `col-sm-2` class to the sender and time divs.
-(Remember to change dashes to underscores.)

 Now add the `class: "col-sm-8"` to the `FormattedDiv` element.
 Notice that you can not use the short hand syntax with application defined components.